nickormushev/OVRCOAT/datasets/README.md

-# Prepare Datasets for FC-CLIP
+# Prepare Datasets for OVRCOAT

 A dataset can be used by accessing [DatasetCatalog](https://detectron2.readthedocs.io/modules/data.html#detectron2.data.DatasetCatalog) for its data, or [MetadataCatalog](https://detectron2.readthedocs.io/modules/data.html#detectron2.data.MetadataCatalog) for its metadata (class names, etc).